 The following is an update of the implementation of the recommendations of the Joint Defence / DVA Inquiry into the Jesse Bird case.

 The update represents a snapshot of DVA's progress on the recommendations as at the date recorded on the table.
 The update recognises that DVA has further work to do on implementing the recommendations of the Inquiry, many of which are closely aligned with DVA's ongoing journey of continuous improvement and the Veteran Centric Reform program.

 Coronial Inquest into the death of Jesse Bird

 On 7 April 2020, the Victorian Coroner Jacqui Hawkins handed down her findings of the inquest into the circumstances surrounding the death of Jesse Bird.

-A copy of Coroner Hawkins’ Findings can be found on the Coroners Court of Victoria web site.
+A copy of Coroner Hawkins’ findings can be found on the Coroners Court of Victoria web site.

 A joint statement on the receipt of the report from the Departments of Defence and Veterans’ Affairs can be found here.